Stingray (1964 TV series): Premise

 Stingray, a nuclear-powered combat submarine, is the flagship of the World Aquanaut Security Patrol (WASP), a branch of the World Security Patrol (WSP) responsible for policing the Earth's oceans in the mid-2060s.
 Armed with "sting missile" torpedoes, it can travel at up to 600 kn underwater and reach depths of over 36000 ft.

 The WASP is based in the self-contained city of Marineville, located several miles inland somewhere on the West Coast of North America.
 It is connected to the Pacific Ocean via a tunnel leading to an "ocean door", through which Stingray is launched.
 General quarters is sounded by rapid drumbeats played over the base's public address system.
 In emergency situations, the entire base can be lowered into underground bunkers via giant hydraulic jacks while fighter aircraft and interceptor missiles are launched to counter threats.
 WASP personnel acknowledge commands with the phrase "P.W.O.R." – short for "Proceeding With Orders Received".

-Stingray is piloted by the square-jawed Captain Troy Tempest.
+Stingray is piloted by Captain Troy Tempest.
 He is paired with Southern navigator Lieutenant George Lee Sheridan, nicknamed "Phones" for his secondary role as Stingrays hydrophone operator.
 Troy and Phones board Stingray from the Marineville stand-by lounge by sitting on twin seats that are then lowered into the submarine via injector tubes.
 They answer to the "hoverchair"-using Commander Sam Shore, whose daughter, Lieutenant Atlanta Shore, works in the Marineville control tower and is enamoured of Troy.

 The series begins with the WASP's discovery that the ocean floor is home to many advanced civilisations.
 Among these is the undersea city of Titanica, ruled by King Titan.
-A despot, Titan commands the Aquaphibians, a warrior race who possess a fleet of lethal submersibles called "Mechanical Fish".
+Titan commands the Aquaphibians, a warrior race who possess a fleet of lethal submersibles called "Mechanical Fish".
 In the first episode, Stingray is attacked by Titan's forces and Troy and Phones are captured.
 They are rescued by Titan's slave, Marina, a mute young woman from the undersea city of Pacifica who can breathe underwater.
 Marina defects to the WASP and becomes a permanent member of the Stingray crew.
 Troy becomes infatuated with her, making Atlanta jealous.

 Furious at Marina's betrayal, Titan swears revenge on "terraneans" (land people) in general and Troy and the WASP in particular.
 However, his attempts to destroy Stingray and Marineville are always thwarted, often due to the incompetence of his henchman Surface Agent X-2-Zero.
-Titan's spy on land, X-2-Zero operates from the Pacific island of Lemoy, where he lives in an outwardly dilapidated house whose interior conceals vast banks of sophisticated surveillance and tracking equipment.
-Some episodes revolve around encounters with other races living under the sea or within the Earth (some friendly and others hostile), or investigation of natural phenomena.
+Titan's spy on land, X-2-Zero operates from the Pacific island of Lemoy, where he operates from an outwardly dilapidated house whose interior conceals vast banks of sophisticated surveillance and tracking equipment.
+Some episodes revolve around encounters with other races living under the sea or within the Earth, some friendly and others hostile, or investigation of natural phenomena.
 The final episode is a clip show in which Troy is named "Aquanaut of the Year" and past missions are recounted in flashback.